 Here are a few maintenance tasks that should be completed in the summer.

-• Inspect water distribution system and spray pattern (summer)
+- Water Distribution Review: Inspect the water distribution system and spray pattern.

 Cooling Tower Fall Maintenance Checklist (Shutdown)